JoinCODED/WS-Dart-M8-Classes/01_classes/12_abstract_classes.md

 true
 ```

-The conclusion is: Abstract classes can help us define an `interface` the can be implemented by subclasses.
+The conclusion is: Abstract classes can help us define an `interface` that can be implemented by subclasses.